AnandTenneti/SampleProject/README.md

 Screenshots:
 Within this folder, screenshots of the pages of failed test cases are stored

-5. **Running Tests**: Describes how to execute the tests using Maven or an IDE.
+<h2>Running Tests</h2> Describes how to execute the tests using Maven or an IDE.

 The tests are run using the maven commands

    -- run the whole test suite